 ‘Yes, I’ve almost finished downstairs.
 I’ve been here eight months already.’

 ‘The hall is much nicer now that horrid brown paper has gone.
 It looks bigger and brighter.’

-‘And the draughts!
-Now then…’ He pushed the door at the end of the hall open, then stepped back to allow her to go first.
+He pushed open the door at the end of the hall, then stepped back to allow her to go first.
 He bumped into her.
-She had expected to follow him through the doorway and was closer than usual, having already taken a step forward.
-The physical contact was a jolt in the limited space and caused them both to take a rather theatrically large step apart.
-With stammered apologies on both sides.
+She had expected to follow him through the doorway and was too close, already taking a step forward.
+The physical contact was a jolt in the limited space and caused them both to take a rather theatrically large step apart, with stammered apologies on both sides.
 Dottie was certain she’d seen exactly that in a farce at a West End theatre recently.

 He set the kettle on the stove to boil.
-Dottie pulled off her scarf and coat, draping them over the back of the nearest chair, then she pulled off her gloves, one finger at a time, added them to the coat and scarf, and put her bright red hat on top of the heap like the cherry on the cake.
-She took the seat and waited.
+Dottie pulled off her coat and scarf, draping them over the back of the nearest chair, then she pulled off her gloves, one finger at a time, added them to the coat and scarf, and put her bright red hat on top of the heap like a cherry on a cake.
+She took a seat and waited.

 He was fussing with the crockery, cutlery, tea, milk.
-He’s trying to decide what to say, what to do, she intuited for the second time.
-In the end, he just ran out of things to do and stood with his hands resting on the edge of the sink, staring out into the little back garden.
-Daffodils bobbed by the path.
+He’s trying to decide what to say, she thought.
+In the end, he just ran out of things to do and stood with his hands resting on the edge of the sink, staring out into the darkness that hid the little garden.

 ‘William,’ she said.
 His head went up but he didn’t turn.

 This time he had to respond.
 He turned, leaned back against the sink, arms folded across his chest.
-He looked on the defensive, she thought.
-A man backed into a corner.
+He looked on the defensive, like a man backed into a corner.
 While she was still planning what to say, he spoke:

 ‘Why are you here, Dottie?
-I mean, I’m very glad to see you, but…why?
+I mean, I’m glad to see you, but…why?
 Does Parfitt know?
-Would he approve of you calling on a single man in his home, quite unaccompanied?’
+Would he approve of you calling on a single man in his home?’

 His mention of Gervase induced her to snap at him, ‘You can leave Gervase out of it.
 As far as anyone else is concerned, you are a trusted family friend.’
 Irritation made her add, heedlessly, ‘Goodness knows why.’

 There was a prolonged, somewhat frosty silence.
-William didn’t move from the sink, and eventually it was left to Dottie to rescue the boiling kettle, pouring a little hot water into the pot and leaving it to warm, and placing the kettle back on the stove.
+William didn’t move from the sink, and eventually it was left to Dottie to rescue the boiling kettle, pouring a little hot water into the teapot and leaving it to warm, and placing the kettle back on the stove.
 She felt exasperated by the situation, by herself, and him too, of course.
 Clearly the recent renewal of their friendliness in Sussex had died an immediate death.
 She didn’t know whether to slap him, scream at him, kiss him, storm out, or what to do… Her mind played through various scenarios, none of which ended happily.

 She bent to open her bag and took out the tiny package from George’s mother.
 She held it out to him, not wanting to cross the room to him.
 He didn’t move.
 She shook her head.
-If possible, she felt even more exasperated.
+If possible, she felt still more exasperated.
 They were behaving like schoolchildren.
 Especially him.
-She put the package on the table, and only when she turned to see to the teapot did he come away from the sink and pick up the package.
+She put the package on the table, and only when she turned to see to the teapot did he come away from the sink and pick it up.
 She emptied the water out of the teapot, spooned in tealeaves then poured in the fresh boiling water and replaced the lid.

 She watched him, part policeman, part angry ex-lover, as he first looked then finally began to unwrap the parcel.
 His fingers trembled a little.
 That hurt her.
 That they had done this to one another.
-That she—that she had done this to them, to him.
-And after all the help he had given her in Sussex just a few weeks earlier.
+That she—she had done this to them, to him.
+After all the help he had given her in Sussex a mere two or so weeks ago.
 And where had Gervase been then, just when she had needed him most?
 Sitting safely behind his desk polishing his reputation, that’s where, she reminded herself furiously.
 She poured the tea into two cups.

 As the paper opened in his hands, she said softly, ‘George’s mother died last week.
-He gave this to me after his mother’s funeral.
-Just before she died, she told him she wanted me to have it.
+He gave this to me after the funeral yesterday.
+Just before she died, she had told him she wanted me to have it.
 She wanted it to be reunited with the rest of the mantle.
 I—I thought you might be able to see to that.’